alanqrwang/keymorph/README.md

 Then, simply pass the path to the CSV file as `--data_csv_path`.

 ### Editing pre-processing/augmentations
+The `scripts/hyperparameters.py` file contains all hyperparameters for training KeyMorph.
-You probably need to set the `TRANSFORM` variable in `scripts/hyperparameters.py` to correspond to the pre-processing/augmentations that you want to apply to your own data.
+For training, the most important you'll need to set is the `TRANSFORM` variable, which corresponds to the pre-processing/augmentations that you want to apply to your own data.
 The code uses `torchio` for pre-processing and augmentations.
 You can find the list of available transforms [here](https://torchio.readthedocs.io/transforms/augmentation.html).
 You can also use your own custom transforms by wrapping them in the [Lambda](https://torchio.readthedocs.io/transforms/others.html#torchio.transforms.Lambda) transform.

 Note, affine augmentations are applied separately and is determined by the `--max_random_affine_augment_params` flag in `scripts/run.py`.
 By default, it is set to `(0.0, 0.0, 0.0, 0.0)`.
 For example, `(0.2, 0.2, 3.1416, 0.1)` denotes:
-+ Scaling by [1-0.2, 1+0.2]
++ Scaling by `[1-0.2, 1+0.2]`
-+ Translation by [-0.2, 0.2], as a fraction of the image size
++ Translation by `[-0.2, 0.2]`, as a fraction of the image size
-+ Rotation by [-3.1416, 3.1416] radians
++ Rotation by `[-3.1416, 3.1416]` radians
-+ Shearing by [-0.1, 0.1]
++ Shearing by `[-0.1, 0.1]`

 ### Run the training script
 We use the weights from the pretraining step to initialize our model.